 Note: Before you get to the actual casting, I need to impress upon you the importance of using a fly rod, reel and fly line that are properly "matched".
 You will recall that the first concept listed on page one was "weight".
 Weight (wt.) enters the picture again but a little differently.
 This is very important to your success as a fly caster and it should not be ignored.
 All fly rods are designed to cast a particular "weight" fly line.
-For instance, a 5wt. fly rod requires a 5 wt. fly line so it will perform as it should.
+For instance, a 5wt. fly rod requires a 5 wt. fly line so it will perform as it was designed.
 For the most part, this has everything to do with Concept #2 (Loading the rod).
-If your fly rod and fly line are not well "matched" with respect to the weight, it will be very difficult to get your rod to do many of the things we have already discussed and that will surely contribute to the frustration you will sometimes feel as you go forward.
+If your fly rod and fly line are not well "matched/balanced" with respect to the weight, it will be very difficult to get your rod to do many of the things we have already discussed and that will surely contribute to the frustration you will sometimes feel as you go forward.
 So, please do not go out there and start casting if the rod you will be using is not properly set up as described above.
-For more on this topic go to Fly rod, reel and fly line

 Learning the basic overhead cast:

 How To Fly Cast article by Fly Fisherman Magazine